 Sometimes a small deposit is requested in order to secure a car in dealer stock.
 This is often taken before your financing options have been discussed.
 Depending on the dealer, this might be refundable or it could contribute towards your later finance deposit.

 The most important question is whether you want to own the car you're buying outright at the end of the finance agreement.
 While a HP scheme covers the entire purchase price of the car, PCP does not unless you make the optional 'final payment', which covers the remaining value of the car after your payment term has elapsed.

-If you plan to regularly change your car, a PCP could suit you very well.
+If, on the other hand, you plan to regularly change your car for the latest model, a PCP could suit you very well.
+PCP is popular amongst new car buyers who like to keep their car up-to-date - much like a mobile phone contract.
 A three-year (36-month) term is a popular length of PCP and is a common interval for motorists to consider a change of car.

 There's also a high degree of flexibility – at the end of your payment schedule you have three options.
 If you decide to own the car outright, you can pay the 'optional final instalment' and after any additional fees, the car will be yours.
 Alternatively – and assuming the car hasn't picked up damage or excess mileage that would cause it to be worth less than the GMFV – you can hand the car back and walk away.
 The final option is to simply start again with another new car – thousands of motorists every year choose to do this and PCP is favoured by the majority of retail car buyers.

 HP, meanwhile, is more commonly used when buying a used car, particularly one that's several years old and has lost a large proportion of its original value.

 When will PCP be offered?

 PCP is offered whenever a dealer can provide a guaranteed minimum future value (GMFV) for a car being sold.
 This is most frequently the case with brand-new or nearly new cars, because it's relatively easy for the lender providing the credit to predict future values.